Minor in Catholic Studies

-Overview: The Manresa Program offers interdisciplinary study in the intellectual traditions of the Church from the New Testament to the present.
-Designed to explore questions that have occupied Christian philosophers, theologians, artists and literary writers, political theorists and historians, and natural and social scientists, the program welcomes students of all religious faiths and all academic majors.
+Overview: Saint Louis University's Catholic Studies program explores the intellectual traditions of the Church from the New Testament to the present.
+Designed to explore questions that have occupied Christian philosophers and theologians, as well as artists, literary writers, political theorists, historians, and natural and social scientists, the program welcomes students of all religious faiths and all academic majors.
 This minor can complement a wide range of majors.

-Faculty: Foundations courses are taught in the Department of Theological Studies by teachers that have won many awards in the College of Arts & Sciences.
-Crosslisted faculty represent a wide array of interests, including Philosophy, Theology, English, History, Art History and Biology.
-Two recipients of the university wide Nancy McNeir Ring Award teach in the program.
+Faculty: Courses are taught by award-winning faculty who represent a wide array of interests, including philosophy, theology, English, history, art history and biology.
+Two recipients of the University-wide Nancy McNeir Ring Award teach in the program.

-Careers: Alums of Manresa have gone on to graduate studies in theology and Law.
-Some are pursuing careers in teaching or ministry.
-Others work now in business.
-Our students represent a wide range of fields including Theology, Philosophy, English, History, MIS, and Occupational Therapy!
+Careers: Students who graduate SLU with a minor in Catholic studies are pursuing careers in teaching, ministry and business.
+Others have gone on to graduate studies in theology and law.
 Our goal is to enrich students in every field as they look at their future work not just as a job, but as a vocation.